Protecting Your Mental Health While Living With a Chronic Illness

 1. Take it step by step

-Bertagnolli agrees that pacing yourself and setting realistic expectations are key strategies for preventing overwhelm and burnout.
+Bertagnolli advises that pacing yourself and setting realistic expectations are key strategies for preventing overwhelm and burnout.
 “Try not to take on more than you can accomplish,” he says.
-“This is especially true for individuals whose physical health condition has symptoms of fatigue or pain.
+“This is especially true for individuals whose physical health condition has symptoms of fatigue or pain."

 2. Add good-for-you activities to your calendar